DreamConsumerist/Cabin-Between-Rivers-Webpage/SETUP.md

 ## Admin panel — gallery + pricing (test locally)

-`/admin` is a single password-gated page (no per-user accounts — this is a one-operator site) for managing the About-page gallery and the `settings` table (nightly rate, cleaning fee, min nights, iCal URLs) without touching code or redeploying.
+`/admin` is a single password-gated page (no per-user accounts — this is a one-operator site) with tabs for Bookings, Gallery, Pricing, iCal, Conflicts, and Terms.
+This section covers signing in plus the Gallery/Pricing tabs; Bookings/iCal/Conflicts are covered in Phase 5 below.

 **How auth works:** one shared password, checked against `ADMIN_PASSWORD`.
 On success, a Netlify Function signs a session token (HMAC, `ADMIN_SESSION_SECRET`) into an HttpOnly cookie — no